-LifeLines Spring Conference - Saturday 13th April 2019
+LifeLines Autumn Conference - 5th October 2019

 Human Rights Action Centre, New Inn Yard, London EC2 3EA Doors open 10.00 am; coffee, refreshments and State Groups from 10.30am.
 The conference starts at 11.15am and will finish at 4.30pm.

 Whether you have been to lots of LifeLines conferences before, or are planning to attend your first, this event is not to be missed!We are delighted to welcome as our keynote morning speaker Damon Thibodeaux, formerly of Louisiana’s death row before his exoneration, and in the afternoon Claire Jenkins, co-chair of British legal charity Amicus, will tell us about its work.
 Both will be happy to answer questions.